lgmorand/workshop-aca/_entries/03-03 monitoring.md

 #### Observability

 Observability is critical for any application.
-To ensure that everything is fine but also to detect/anticipate any issue on the platform.
+To ensure that everything is fine but also to detect/anticipate any issue on the platform, you should be able to see from one place, whatever happens on your solution.

 #### Testing the app

-We already know that components have been deployed successfully.
+We already know that components have been deployed successfully but are they fully working ?
 To check the platform, several visual tests can be done.
-Start by opening the Reddog frontend UI portal in a browser.
+Start by opening the Reddog frontend `UI` portal in a browser.

 {% collapsible %}

 Remember the architecture schema of the Reddog platform.
-The frontend is the `UI` Container App which is exposed internally and thus not reachable outside the cluster.
-In front on the UI is the Traeffik ingress controller which is the `Reddog` Container App, exposed publically.
+The frontend is the `UI` Container App which is exposed **internally** and thus not reachable outside the (managed) kubernetes cluster.
+In front on the `UI` is the `Traeffik` ingress controller which is the `Reddog` Container App, exposed publically (Internet).

-To find the URL, in the Azure Container App environment, open the `Reddog` Container App.
+To find the URL of the portal, in the Azure Container App environment, open the `Reddog` Container App.
 In the overview tab, you should find the generated FQDN URL.

 ![Finding the endpoint](/media/lab2/monitor/finding-endpoint.png)

-Copy the URL in any browser to discover a nice dynamic dashboard.
+Copy the URL in any browser to discover a nice dynamic dashboard :

 ![Running application](/media/lab2/monitor/running-app.png)